mkner/robo-time/docs/clocks.rst

 .. function:: epoch()

-   | prints a timestmap of the beginning of the epoch of the clock
+   | prints a timestamp of the beginning of the epoch of the clock

   :param: None
   :return: printed string